amandeepsirohi/Mathematics-with-python/README.md

 # Mathematics-with-python
-Solving mathematics formulas and algorithms using python
+Solving mathematics formulas , algo's and machine learning using python